BSN Admission, Application and Fees

 • The College of Nursing includes all college grades from all colleges attended when calculating GPA for admission.

-• A final grade of C or higher in the following prerequisite courses:
+• A final grade of C or higher in the following prerequisite courses or their approved equivalent:

 • MATH 1065, CHEM 1120, CHEM 1130, BIOL 2140 & 2141, BIOL 2150 & 2151, and BIOL 2110 & 2111

-• Complete all, or be enrolled in, final set of general education and prerequisite courses at the time of application
+• Completed all required prerequisite and intended nursing courses, or be enrolled in the final courses at the time of application

-• Complete at least one attempt on the HESI A2 pre-nursing entrance exam
+• Completed at least one attempt on the HESI A2 pre-nursing entrance exam

-• Applicants can take the HESI exam for ECU BSN admission a maximum of two times; a mandatory three month waiting period is required between attempts.
+• Students may take the HESI A2 a maximum of two times with a mandatory three-month waiting period between attempts.

-• Submit a complete online application with all required documents by the application deadline noted below
+• Submitted a complete BSN online application with all required documents by the intended BSN application deadline noted in the chart below

 Admission CycleApplication OpensApplication DeadlineNotification Date